vsbabu/meterite/README.md

 ## TODO

+* [ ] Harden the code for exceptions like DB not opening, query failed etc.
 * [ ] Raise events or background tasks when meters are recorded with values outside of min/max settings.
 We should've some mechanism to plugin handlers outside the repo to this.
-* [ ] Add separate background tasks to mark readings as anomalies; [fbprophet](https://facebook.github.io/prophet/) is pretty neet for that.
+* [ ] Add separate background tasks to mark readings as anomalies; [fbprophet](https://facebook.github.io/prophet/) is pretty neat for that.
+* [ ] Setup with gunicorn as well.
 * [ ] Provide a UI for configuration.
 Seriously?
 No!
-* [ ] Setup with gunicorn as well.

 ## Thanks